Robin McBryde: Rugby coaching career

 After retiring from playing, McBryde was appointed coach of the Scarlets Regional Under 18 team.

 He was subsequently appointed forwards coach for the Welsh national team.
 In June 2009 he was caretaker head coach of the Wales national team for the two match North American tour during Warren Gatland's absence as assistant coach to the British & Irish Lions.
 Wales won both matches against Canada and USA.
-He will again be caretaker head coach for interim head coach Rob Howley who is currently filling in for Warren Gatland.
-Both Gatland and Howley are coached in the 2013 British & Irish Lions tour to Australia.
+He was to be caretaker head coach for interim head coach Rob Howley who was filling in for Warren Gatland.

 It was announced that he would join Leinster rugby as an Assistant coach after the 2019 Rugby World Cup.

 Other notable roles and work

 McBryde won the "Wales' strongest man" competition in 1992.

-In 2007, McBryde took over the role of Grand Sword Bearer at the National Eisteddfod of Wales, Wales’s ancient gathering of bards, from Ray Gravell.
+In 2007, McBryde took over the role of Grand Sword Bearer (initially temporarily) at the National Eisteddfod of Wales, for the Gorsedd of bards, after Ray Gravell (the previous bearer) had his leg amputated.
+Gravell died in October 2007 and McBryde was confirmed in the role at the Gorsedd's 2008 annual meeting.
+McBryde uses the bardic name of 'Robin o Fôn'.